Chaseb78/Simple-Calculator/README.md

-Created a Simple calculator to help me understand hooks (useState and useEffect).
+Created a simple calculator to help me understand hooks (useState and useEffect).